zxc479773533/DS-curriculum-design/README.md

 ## Project Introduction

-A friends, followers and followings manage system developed in 2018 winter, with a shell like interface.
+A friends, followers and followings manage system developed in 2018 winter, with a shell-like interface.
 The user database built by Hash table, the friend, followers and following set built by AVL tree.
 The whole requirements can be seen in `Requirements&Report` file.

 ## Usage